 At the start of the exam, the invigilator will hand out the test assignments and a certified piece of scrap paper.
 It is strictly forbidden to use any paper other than the exam paper and/or certified scrap paper.

 Students have the right to use a dictionary and may bring this themselves (hardcopy only).
 The invigilator has the right to check the dictionary.

-The Education and Examination Regulations (Article 5.14 bachelor’s EER) state that ‘being in possession of (i.e. having/carrying) tools and resources during tests, such as preprogrammed calculators…’ is not permitted.
+The Education and Examination Regulations (Article 5.14 master’s EER) state that ‘being in possession of (i.e. having/carrying) tools and resources during tests, such as preprogrammed calculators…’ is not permitted.